 through Friday from 7:00 a.m. to 5:00 p.m.
 Parking is free in the evenings and

 parking equipped with parking meters.

 - Elk Avenue Parking Lot: Permit Parking Only.

-- Family Dollar Parking Lot: Permit Parking Only.
+- Family Dollar Parking Lot: Permit and Public Parking.

 - Honus-Wagner Parking Lot: Permit Parking Only.